15 August, 2022 - 19 August, 2022Book Course

 Who Should Attend

-Development Geologists, Development Geophysicists, Reservoir Engineers, Drilling Engineers Petrophysicists; log analysts; Drilling Engineers, Data Managers and Geo-technicians and any other persons involved in the appraisal and development of oil & gas reservoirs.
+Development Geologists, Development Geophysicists, Reservoir Engineers, Drilling Engineers Petrophysicists; Data Managers, development managers and any other persons involved in the appraisal and development of oil & gas reservoirs.

 Continuing Professional Development